 Copies of these certificates are available on request

-Materials & Testing Laboratories Ltd is a member of the following organisations.
+Materials & Testing Laboratories Ltd is a member of Standards New Zealand.
 Their resources and ongoing support services enable us to maintain a quality service to our clients.

 HEALTH & SAFETY STRATEGY